Golf Irons Buying Guide

 - 4 iron - 24 degrees

 The mid iron is one of the most common irons to be hit throughout a round of golf.
 Many players find themselves needing to use these clubs the most on the course.
+The loft, beginning with the 5 iron, is designed create a higher trajectory.

 - 5 iron - 27 degrees